 I have always suffered with very dry skin, and natural lanolin is the best moisturizer I have ever found.
 I used to rub it into my children's hands at night while they slept when we lived in a very cold climate.
 It healed their very red, chapped hands overnight, and protected them for days because it sinks in and doesn't wash away easily.
 There are downsides.
 It is thick and messy to use, but great under a pair of white gloves overnight.
-It is also a little harder to find because of the mad cow disease scare.

 I tried liquid lanolin a few weeks ago for my dry hands and feet and it works very well.
 Since the liquid lanolin is too thick, I mix the liquid lanolin with EVCO and sometimes almond oil, just whatever I can grab first.
 I rub the mixture on my hands and feet at night.
 I rub the leftover on my checks and eye areas.
 The next day, my hands and feel and face feel very soft and moist.
 I Love it.

 dry skin: This is for Chanson from the midwest and any others out there who experience severly dry skin.
 Go to your local pharmacy, retail store or baby supply and get a tube of pure lanolin.
 My Dr. told me to use it when I was breast feeding.
 My nipples cracked open and were, as you can imagine, extremely painful.
 The lanolin healed them completely and I was able to continue breast feeding.
 My father works with chemicals in his job and his fingers crack and bleed.
 I got a tube for him to use and it healed his fingers.
 I would suggest applying it after you have eaten as you don't want to get it in your mouth.
 It is an all natural product.
 It's very thick and has a slight odor, but nothing unbearable.